Frozen Feature Augmentation for Few-Shot Image Classification: Finding the Optimal FroFA Setup

 \textbf{Geometric}: Interestingly, all geometric augmentations consistently lead to worse performance across all settings.

-\textbf{Crop \& drop}: Applying a simple crop or a combination of resizing and crop yield a significant performance boost in the 1-shot setting of 3.0\% and 1.9\% absolute, respectively.
-Patch dropout, on the other hand, provides modest gains in the 1-shot regime.
-Dropping patches is directly related to training efficiency, so we investigate this further. \cref{fig:patch_dropout} shows the top-1 accuracy on 1- and 25-shot as a function of number of patches.
-Results across other shots are similar (\cf Supplementary, \crefsupp{ssec:appendix_exp_patch_drop_and_brightness}).
+\textbf{Crop \& drop}: A simple crop or a resized crop yield a significant performance boost in the 1-shot setting of +3.0\% and +1.9\% absolute, respectively.
+Further, patch dropout provides modest gains in the 1-shot regime.
+Dropping patches is related to training efficiency, so we investigate this further. \cref{fig:patch_dropout} shows the top-1 accuracy on 1- and 25-shot as a function of number of patches.
+More results can be found in Appendix, \cref{sec:appendix_exp_patch_drop_and_brightness}.
 Similar to observations by Liu \etal \cite{Liu2023} we can randomly drop a large fraction of patches ($>$50\%) without loosing performance.
 A key difference is that Liu \etal only investigated the effect in the image space, while we provide evidence that patch dropout also transfers to the feature space.
 Finally, inception crop does not improve performance.

 \textbf{Stylistic}: The largest gains can be observed when employing a stylistic FroFA, in particular brightness, contrast, and posterize.
 We identified brightness as the best performing FroFA with absolute gains of 4.8\% on 1-shot, 1.1\% on 5-shot, and up to 0.6\% on 10-shot.